dipaish/OS22/docs/dockervolumes.md

     ```bash
     docker volume prune
     ```
-9. ** To start a container with a volume**
+9. **To start a container with a volume**

 When you start a container with a volume that does not exist, the Docker will create the volume for you.
 ***Lets start alpine with a volume to which we will add persistent data.***

-- Create a volume or use the existing one.
-Lets create a new volume called alpinedata
+- Lets create a new volume called alpinedata
 ```docker
 docker volume create alpinedata
 ```